The Wallace Collection, Hertford House, Manchester Square, London

 The Wallace Collection is a national museum in London that was built over the 18th and 19th century.
 It was the former townhouse of the Seymour family, Marquesses of Hertford and named after Sir Richard Wallace.

-The Grade II listed Georgian museum, now owned by the Shipton family, displays the art collections of paintings, furniture, sculpture, armoury and porcelain.
+The Grade II listed national museum, displays the art collections of paintings, furniture, sculpture, armoury and porcelain.

 KEIM were suggested by Purcell Architects and Applecross Building Company as they had previously used KEIM successfully on other projects.